adibisoyi/SentimentStream/README.md

 ### Files
 - `SentimentStream_Analysis.ipynb`: Jupyter notebook for running the entire pipeline, from data fetching to sentiment analysis and export.

+## Reference Data
+- The generated Excel file containing the news articles, summaries, and sentiment analysis can be found in this repository.
+The file is named `SentimentStream_Results.xlsx`.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request for any improvements.